pango0/ASC-run/README.md

 ## Running the Pipeline
 ### 1. Edit `config.yaml`
-Put obsolute path of required testing data and reference data into `config.yaml`
+Put absolute path of required testing data and reference data into `config.yaml`